Fire & Rescue Service

 [ View Warwickshire Fire & Rescue Service Video ]

 Torchwood has provided sequential barcoded tags for Asset Management in a number of NHS Hospitals.
-These tags are highly ruggedized produced in both resin and laminate using specialist adhesives that will stick to any surface and provide longevity where other tags fail.
+These tags are highly ruggedised produced in both resin and laminate using specialist adhesives that will stick to any surface and provide longevity where other tags fail.
 As a result asset file uploads and storage can be automated and a single point of control established to ensure that all data is accurate that ensures total governance security and control over all assets.
+All health care regulatory bodies such FDA, NHS, and the EU are introducing compulsory unique coding to ALL medical devices.
+Contact us for more information.

 Torchwood has introduced a new range of mount on metal RFID / Barcoded products that can be used in external and internal locations.
 These tags come in a variety of sizes and fixing methods and have been deployed in the most heavy industrial environments as well as on computers and smaller assets branded as appropriate.